Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 Background information
 =======================

-Before you dive into the creation of the docuementation project, it's important to know what reStructuredText and Sphinx are.
+Before you dive into the creation of the documentation project, it's important to know what reStructuredText and Sphinx are.

 reStructuredText (RST) is a lightweight markup language, that is, an easy to read language that formats plaintext documents according to a set of tags.
 It enables the creation of web pages and documentation from, for example, Python docstrings.